tchayen/triangolatte/examples/city/README.md

-# city
+# City example

-What is it for (i.e. goals):
+What it does:

-- fetch all buildings in a city
+- loads all buildings in a city from file
-- normalize their coordinates
+- normalizes their coordinates
-- triangulate them
+- triangulates them
-- calculate errors
+- calculates errors
+- saves triangles data to `assets/json_tmp`
-- find out correctness %
+- finds out correctness %

 ## Fetching data